ministryofjustice/send-legal-mail-to-prisons-api/README.md

 ### Signing the JWT

-In order to sign the JWT generated for Magic Link users there are private/public keys saved in configuration properties `jwt.private.key` and `jwt.public.key`.
+In order to sign the JWT generated for Magic Link users there are private/public keys saved in configuration properties `app.jwt.private-key` and `app.jwt.public-key`.

 A different public/private keypair is required locally and for each deployment environment.

 To create a public/private keypair for an environment:
-* Create a new directory to hold the keys, we'll call this `keys`, and `cd` into the directory.
+* Create a new directory to hold the keys, we'll call this `/tmp/keys`, and `cd` into the directory.
 * Run command `ssh-keygen -t rsa -m PEM`.
 When prompted enter filename `rsa-key` and leave the passphrase empty.
 * Run command `ls` - you should see files `rsa-key` and `rsa-key.pub`
 * To generate the public key run command `ssh-keygen -m PKCS8 -e` and when prompted enter the key `rsa-key`.
 This will produce a public key and print it out to screen.
 Copy the contents into new file `rsa-key.x509.public`.